symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

     Use case diagram

 1. Open a new TypeScript file.
 Then, place the mosaic identifier value you got while creating the mosaic in a variable named ``mosaicId``.
 Also, you should represent the key ``KYC`` with a numeric value encoded as a UInt64.
-Commonly, the CharlieChocolateFactory will keep the meaning of this value in a separate database.
-In our case, we will consider that ``0xFF`` stands for ``KYC``.

 .. example-code::